 The financial statements of the District have been prepared on the accrual basis of accounting using the economic resources measurement focus.
 Revenues, expenses, gains, losses, assets and liabilities from exchange and exchange-like transactions are recognized when the exchange transaction takes place, while those from nonexchange transactions are recognized when all applicable eligibility requirements are met.
 Operating revenues and expenses include exchange transactions and program-specific, nonexchange transactions.
-Nonexchange transactions that are not program specific, property taxes, investment income and interest on capital assets-related debt are included in nonoperating revenues and expenses.
+Nonexchange transactions that are not program specific, property taxes, investment income and grants made are included in nonoperating revenues and expenses.
 The District first applies restricted net position when an expense or outlay is incurred for purposes for which both restricted and unrestricted net position is available.